Consdata/kouncil/README.md

 In the case of both simple and advanced configuration being present, the advanced configuration takes precedence.

 ### WebSocket allowed origins configuration
 By default, WebSocket allowed origins are set to *, which can be inefficient from the security point of view.
-You can easily narrow it down, passing allowedOrigins parameter like that: ```allowedOrigins=http://localhost:*, https://yourdomain.com```
+You can easily narrow it down, setting `allowedOrigins` environment variable like that: ```allowedOrigins=http://localhost:*, https://yourdomain.com```

 ## Local Development